subhaoi/virtualbookstore/README.md

  - Select books from the catalogue and check their description
  - Add books to the cart
  - Remove books from the catalogue
- - Add new books on basis of user's search query - Implementing using streams and microservices
+ - Add new books on basis of user's search query - Implementation of streams and microservices
  - Open a chat in the webpage to speak with the customer support team - Implementation of sockets and microservices
  - Sort books on basis of their name and price - Transformation and sorting of data on basis of query parameters
- - Using Environment Variable for storing APIs and DB details
+ - Using environment variable for storing APIs and DB details